wren-lang/wren/doc/site/core/fiber.markdown

     :::dart
     Fiber.yield()
-    IO.print("this does not get reached")
+    System.print("this does not get reached")

 ### Fiber.**yield**(value)